wu-alexander/FreshCollect/README.md

 ## FreshCollect

 Check out the final result of our app [FreshCollect](http://www.fresh-collect.xyz).
 Important!
 It is optimized for mobile only.
-So switch to mobile view, login and let's go!
+So switch to mobile view, sign up and let's go!
 <br>

 ## Team members